comparing-landscapes/comparing-landscapes.github.io/index.md

 layout: default
 ---

+# Conference
+# Comparing Landscapes: Approaches to Space and Affect in Literary Fiction

 The Faculty of Linguistics and Literary Studies at Bielefeld University invites submission of proposals for an exciting interdisciplinary conference, '*Comparing Landscapes: Approaches to Space and Affect in Literary Fiction*', which will take place in **April 20-21, 2023** at the University of Bielefeld, Germany.

 ## Call for Papers